 We’ll start with the easiest so that you can decide if you enjoy this hobby before investing in it too far.
-You’ll definitely learn about the pros and cons of each method if you explore them all.
+You’ll learn about each method’s pros and cons if you explore them all.

 The rebatch method is also known as hand-milling.
 It involves melting down pre-made cold process soap.

-Because of this, you don’t have to work with lye or wear any of the protective gear that is associated with protecting yourself from lye.
+Because of this, you don’t have to work with lye or wear any protective gear associated with protecting yourself from lye.
 It also requires a lot less tools and supplies, especially since you already have many of them in your kitchen!

 It’s also a great method for beginners and it doesn’t require waiting 4-6 weeks for the final product of soap (like the cold process method does).

 The downfall of the rebatch method is that you won’t be able to customize the ingredients as much as the other methods.

 The final soap products won’t have the smoothest texture to it either.
 It will also be difficult to create cool designs by swirling or layering.